 - Think long-term.
-When thinking long-term for investing in the S&P/NZX 50 Index, a buy-and-hold approach could be your best bet.
+When thinking long-term, a buy-and-hold approach could be your best bet.
 Stick to investing during bull markets, as a buy-and-hold strategy tends to fail during bear markets, as indices usually take a tumble at these times.

 3. Choose a platform to invest with

-You have multiple options when it comes to choosing trading platforms for the S&P/NZX 50 index.
+You have multiple options when it comes to choosing trading platforms.
 The most popular places to invest in the index are detailed below:

 - Robo advisors.
 Robo advisors execute trades automatically, through the use of algorithms.
 Some robo advisors will also allow you to discuss investment strategy with a human being to help you craft the best possible strategy.
 Another positive is that it’s usually fairly inexpensive to trade through a robo advisor – but the fees are still likely to be higher than you’ll find on a broker.
 Robo advisors don’t offer the same level of investment guidance that a top financial advisor does, though.

 - Financial advisors.
 Financial advisors offer the most hands-on investment advice.
 They’ll go over your financial goals, explain the pros and cons of different investment options, and help you build an investment plan that makes sense for you.
 Financial advisors charge a premium for this high level of service, however.
-That extra cost can sometimes be worth it, but considering that investing in the S&P/NZX 50 Index is pretty simple, you can probably choose a cheaper option instead.
+That extra cost can sometimes be worth it, but considering that investing in any index nowadays is pretty simple, you can probably choose a cheaper option instead.

 What should I do now?

 If you’re ready to invest in the S&P/NZX 50, it’s simple.
-Log into your chosen platform’s website, select the type of investment you want to use to invest in the S&P/NZX 50 Index, then click the buy button.
+Log into your chosen platform’s website, select the type of investment you want to use to invest, then click the buy button.